yzhao062/combo/docs/index.rst

-**combo** is a comprehensive Python toolbox for combining machine learning (ML) models and scores for various tasks, including **classification**, **clustering**, **anomaly detection**, and **raw score**.
+**combo** is a comprehensive Python toolbox for combining machine learning (ML) models and scores for various tasks, including **classification**, **clustering**, and **anomaly detection**.

-Model combination has been widely used in data science competitions and real-world tasks, such as Kaggle.
-It can be considered as a subtask of `ensemble learning <https://en.wikipedia.org/wiki/Ensemble_learning>`_, but is often beyond the scope of ensemble learning.
+**Model combination** has been widely used in data science competitions and real-world tasks, such as Kaggle :cite:`a-bell2007lessons`.
+It can be considered as a subtask of
+`ensemble learning <https://en.wikipedia.org/wiki/Ensemble_learning>`_,
+but is often beyond the scope of ensemble learning.
 For instance, averaging the results of multiple runs of a ML model is deemed as a reliable way of eliminating the randomness.
-See figure below for some popular combination approaches.
+See figure below for basic combination approaches.

 .. image:: https://raw.githubusercontent.com/yzhao062/combo/master/docs/figs/framework_demo.png
    :target: https://raw.githubusercontent.com/yzhao062/combo/master/docs/figs/framework_demo.png